ChilliCream/graphql-workshop/schema-stitching-with-hotchocolate/README.md

 ## Add routing for the GraphQL gateway

-In order to run queries against our very basic GraphQL gateway we need to add some routing configuration.
-For this we stay in the `Startup.cs` and will need rewrite the `Configure` method a bit.
+To run queries against our very basic GraphQL gateway, we need to add some routing configuration.
+For this, we stay in the `Startup.cs` and will need to rewrite the `Configure` method a bit.

 1. Replace `app.UseEndpoints(endpoints => ...` with the following configuration: